valhuber/TDD/readme.md

 # TDD - Test Driven Dev, with Logic Traceability

-This project is to explore:
+This project uses the sample app of [API Logic Server](https://github.com/valhuber/ApiLogicServer/blob/main/README.md) to explore:

 1. Using [TDD](http://dannorth.net/introducing-bdd/) to define Stories and their Behaviors (tests), using [behave](https://behave.readthedocs.io/en/stable/tutorial.html).
 2. Behavior / Logic Tracing - identifying logic that implements a behavior

+&nbsp;&nbsp;

 # Stories and Behaviors